hbajc/frigate-hass-addons/frigate_fa_beta/README.md

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armv7 Architecture][armv7-shield]

-NVR with realtime local object detection for IP cameras.
+NVR with realtime local object detection for IP cameras. hbajc rknpu

 You must create a config file as `frigate.yml` in the root of your Home Assistant configuration directory.